-If watching the hit TV drama This is Us has taught us anything, it’s how to ride the curves of an emotional rollercoaster.
+If watching the hit TV drama This is Us, or any other TV drama for that matter, has taught us anything, it’s how to ride the curves of an emotional roller coaster.
 We start each episode with a mix of reluctance and anticipation, unsure of what the future holds or whether we’re equipped for the gut-wrenching turns ahead.
 Our optimism grows, and soon we’re excited, then downright exuberant.

 But just as our hearts are bursting with all the feels, things take a drastic twist.
 Suddenly we’re plummeting through denial, fear and desperation, into the depths of despair.
 We coast along, despondent, toward a glimmer of hope.
 Our optimism begins to rise and we start the climb again.

 Yes, this is what it feels like to watch This is Us, in every single episode.

 It’s also the cycle of emotions we feel when we invest.